After the Break-Up: When Moving On Seems Impossible

 Here is a set of strategies for reclaiming your power and recovering yourself, including your emotional equilibrium, your vitality, and your self-worth.

 Forget about moving on.
 Moving on and away from your beloved before you’re ready only increases your distress.
-Where you are right now is precisely where you belong.
+Instead, practice patience and accept where you are today.

-Instead, envision moving forward.
-Moving forward means not staying stuck in the same place that’s getting you nowhere fast.
-If a life strategy isn’t working after many months, this type of thinking doesn't help: "Must do this harder, longer, faster, stronger.”
-Instead: “Must find a new life strategy.”
+Envision moving forward.
+Moving forward means not staying stuck in the same place.
+Even a tiny steps forward marks success.
+Perhaps you have more time for friends or renewing your interest in something you enjoy but gave up for your relationship.
 And if you’re destined to be with your beloved, moving forward simply brings you into a better place to make that happen.

 See your reactions as normal.
 Our brains and bodies are wired to have powerfully painful reactions to rejection.
 The break-up of a relationship can trigger a cascade of chemicals that make you feel lonely, depressed, and worthless—especially if you see the rejecter as “the one for you.”
 You are not crazy, you’re in a natural state of distress.

 Face your grief.
 It can be tempting to avoid grief.
 You may be fearful that it will be too painful, especially because you’ve lost someone and something precious.
 But repressing your grief can result in depression, anxiety, obsession, suppressed immune system, and chronic despair.
 Avoiding grief keeps you feeling stuck and powerless.

 See grief as a necessary reaction to loss.
 Grief includes feelings of disbelief, anger, fear, and sadness, as well as physical symptoms of fatigue, tension, emptiness, distractibility, and changes in appetite and sleep.
 It is painful, to be sure, but it is also a byproduct of your ability to invest in meaningful relationships.